ellie-doc/Hello-Script-Kitty/README.md

 - 👋 Hi, I’m @Hello-Script-Kitty, or Ellie
 - 🎓 Studying in AUEB, informatics department
 - 👀 I’m interested in PenTesting, Psychology and Music
-- 🌱 I’m currently learning about Network Security
+- 🌱 I’m currently learning about Security, PenTesting
 - 📫 My <a href="https://www.linkedin.com/in/ellie-doc/">Linkedin</a>

 <h3 align="left">Languages and Tools:</h3>